 The City shall allow twenty (20) hours per year of accumulated sick leave to be used for conducting personal business activities.
-Personal business activities are. defined as business that cannot be conducted at a time not in conflict with the employee's workday or an emergency over which he/she has no control which requires immediate attention, or for matters affecting the immediate welfare of the employee's family as defined in Section 6.04 of this · MOU.
+Personal business activities are. defined as business that cannot be conducted at a time not in conflict with the employee's workday or an emergency over which he/she has no control which requires immediate attention, or for matters affecting the immediate welfare of the employee's family as defined in Section 6.04 of this $\cdot$ MOU.
 Personal leave shall not be used as a substitute for, or in conjunction with vacation leave, nor shall it be used to attend social activities.
 A maximum of eight (8) hours of personal leave, not used during the fiscal year may be accumulated in addition to the regular 20-hour allowance, increasing the personal leave allowance to twenty-four (28) hours within the fiscal year.

-In addition, employees who have accumulated a minimum of 100 hours of sick leave as of July 1 of the fiscal year may utilize eight (8) additional hours of accumulated sick leave for personal leave during the ensuing fiscal year or employees who have accumulated 200 hours of sick leave by the beginning of the fiscal year may utilize 12 additional hours of accumulated sick leave for personal leave purpose.
+In addition, for employees who have accumulated a minimum of 100 hours of sick leave as of July 1 of each year, the City will convert eight (8) additional hours of accumulated sick leave for personal leave during the ensuing fiscal year.
+For employees who have accumulated 200 hours of sick leave as of July 1 of each year, the City will convert twelve (12) additional hours of accumulated sick leave for personal leave purpose.
 Personal leave hours credited under this provision are non-cumulative.
+The maximum balance for personal leave is forty (40) hours.